 Clayton Wealth Partners

-The first firm on this list is Clayton Wealth Partners (CWP).
-The firm employs a mid-sized team of financial advisors.
-The firm works primarily with individuals who do and don't have a high net worth, along with a handful of charities and businesses.
+The first firm on this list is Clayton Wealth Partners (CWP), a fee-only practice that works with individuals, high-net-worth individuals, charities, corporations and businesses.
 CWP does not have a specific minimum investment requirement for clients, though some services call for an annual fee.

 CWP provides wealth management services, which consist of portfolio management and financial planning.
 The firm also offers one-off financial consulting.
 The firm can develop financial plans that relate to wide variety of different situations and goals.